 Values, vision and mission

-Keeping in line with the changing circumstances in our modern South African society, Religion Studies seek to understand the world and the various existing perceptions on religion.
-Students gain valuable knowledge about the different world religions and as a result they become prepared for the diverse job market.
-Therefore our subject fits into almost all the programmes at UP as an optional subject.
+Religion is a human phenomenon.
+In the programme Biblical and Religion Studies different religions (African Traditional Religions, Baha’i, Buddhism, Christianity, Hinduism, Islam, Judaism) are treated as that.
+Keeping in line with the changing circumstances in a multi-religious South African society, Biblical and Religion Studies seek to understand the world and the various existing perceptions of religion.
+Students gain valuable knowledge about the different world religions and as a result they become prepared for conducting themselves in a diverse religious and cultural environment.
+Therefore our subject fits into almost all the programmes at UP as an elective subject.

 UP Architecture graduate wins prestigious national award - 22/04/2014